Marshflair1988/workflow-repo-ca/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and include these variables:
+3. Create a `.env` file in the root directory if one doesnt already exist and include these variables:

 TEST_USER_EMAIL=workflowuser@stud.noroff.no
 TEST_USER_PASSWORD=workflowpass